MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/notification-bot-in-teams.md

 <summary><b>How to extend my notification bot to support command and response?</b></summary>

-If you need to extend your notification bot to support command and response, you can add Adaptive Cards to respond to external events.
-Follow the steps to add command and response [placeholder for add command and response in command bot in Teams].
+  The command and response adds the ability for your bot to capture the commands sent in a Teams message and respond with Adaptive Cards.
+Follow the steps to add command and response [placeholder for adding command and response to command bot in Teams].

 <br>